The best iPhone 12 price and deals on T-Mobile, Verizon, or AT&T

 - iPhone 12 from $27.67 a month for 30 months, or $829 before trade-in

-Still, at T-Mobile, new and existing customers can choose from a few nice iPhone 12 deals:
+Still, at T-Mobile, new and existing customers can choose from a few nice iPhone 12/mini deals:

 - Get 2 iPhone 12 Pros AND 2 new lines of unlimited 5G data for just $100/month on Essentials and trading in two eligible devices.